google/fhir-data-pipes/README.md

 `http://localhost:9016/openmrs/ws/atomfeed/observation/1`

 ## Set up the Atom Feed client side database
+The Atomfeed client requires a database to store failed event and marker information, and we'll use MySQL for this purpose.
+If you don't have an available MySQL service, you can start one up using docker:
+`docker run -e "MYSQL_ROOT_PASSWORD=root" -p 127.0.0.1:3306:3306 --name=atomfeed-db -d mysql/mysql-server:latest`

-Assuming that you have MySQL running on the default port 3306, simply run:
+Now you should have MySQL running on the default port 3306, and can run:

 `mysql --user=USER --password=PASSWORD < utils/dbdump/create_db.sql`